3ub41r/kiddocare-pre-interview/README.md

 git clone https://github.com/3ub41r/kiddocare-pre-interview.git
 ```

-If you don't want to mess with PHP installations.
-Run it with docker:
+If you don't want to mess with PHP installations, run it with Docker:

 ```
 docker-compose up -d